Gab says it was kicked off Coinbase again

 "As predicted: the on ramps and off ramps (exchanges) are going to start censoring not only companies, but also individuals," the tweet read, in part.

-The screenshot of the notice from Coinbase didn't give a reason for the closure.
-When reached for comment, the company didn't immediately have a response on why Gab had been removed.
+Coinbase didn't immediately to a request for comment as to why Gab's and Torba's accounts were closed.

-Gab was founded in 2016 as something of an alternative to Twitter.
-Around that time, Twitter had banned high-profile accounts associated with the alt-right -- a loosely organized far right movement.
+Gab was founded in 2016 as something of an alternative to Twitter, which had cracked down on high-profile accounts associated with the alt-right, a loosely organized far right movement.
+The company bills itself as "a social network that champions free speech, individual liberty and the free flow of information online."

 "Gab does not censor controversial opinions that are protected by the First Amendment," Torba said via email.
 "When a company like Coinbase no-platforms us, they're really just saying to internet users that freedom of speech is less important than their virtue signaling credentials.
 We trust the market will vote with its feet."